 This 15th century Devon longhouse is so enchanting with its bumpy old walls, low ceiling beams and exposed wall timbers, yet it’s not lacking for modern convenience at all.
 Pippinsands is the English country cottage we all dream of, and set amidst staggeringly beautiful Devon countryside it’s an idyllic rural retreat for large group holidays.
-There's snooze space for 14 guests in 6 bedrooms, with a hot tub in the garden, and shared use of a games room and 6 acres of grounds with a children's play area.
+There's snooze space for 14 guests in 6 bedrooms, a private hot tub in the garden, and if you like, access to a games room and larger grounds with a children's play area.
 Come and fill your lungs with fresh country air, listen to the birdsong and watch squirrels scampering on the lawn.

 If your idea is to stay put and not drive anywhere all week, you’ll be fine here, just doddering around the fields.
 There are several walks right from the doorstep, down across the fields to the River Luv, up to Dumpdon Hill, over to Hembury Fort, or through Combe Raleigh to Honiton where there are supermarkets, a very good art gallery, and some excellent places to eat, like The Holt and JK’s Bistro.